 2) Property Tax Abatement, such as the Multi-Family Tax Exemption (MFTE) incentivizes private property owners to produce housing.
-RCW 84.14 enacted by the Washington Legislature and implemented in Seattle provides that new or substantially rehabilitated housing in areas designated for property tax abatement may receive up to 12 years of abatement on the improvements if at least 20% of the units are affordable to households less than 80% of the AMI.
-Over 3,000 affordable units have been created with this program.
-Market rate units with no long term affordability may qualify for an 8 year property tax abatement of the improvements.
+RCW 84.14 enacted by the Washington Legislature and implemented in Seattle provides that new or substantially rehabilitated housing in areas designated for property tax abatement may receive up to 12 years of abatement on the improvements if at least 20% of the units are affordable.
+Seattle established a sliding scale in 2011 whereby a minimum of 20% of the units must be rented to households with income at or below 65% for studio units; at or below 75% for one bedroom units; and at or below 85% for two bedroom and larger units.
+For units that are owned, they must be sold to households with incomes at the time of purchase that do not exceed 100% of median for studio and one bedroom units or 120% of median for two bedroom and larger units.
+Approximately 2,700 affordable units have been created with this program.